hebelsan/go-cli-template-light/README.md

 - adjust GO_VERSION in Dockerfile
 - go version in go.mod
 - for each new command add a file in cmd/
+- adjust repo name in .goreleaser (replace "github.com/hebelsan/go-template-cli" with your repo)

 ### Generate Markdown Documentation
 ```